a7med12345/Face_super-resolution/README.md

 2.1 FSRNet

-Using [FSRNet with Gan loss](https://drive.google.com/file/d/10i2NZfUyf2Yold4ABusz3Que-XN_gEEu/view) on wider testing data and with the network trained with [celebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) we obtain the following qualitative results.
+Using [FSRNet with Gan loss](https://drive.google.com/file/d/10i2NZfUyf2Yold4ABusz3Que-XN_gEEu/view) on wider dataset and with the network trained with [celebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) we obtain the following qualitative results.